-Medical examinations in the United States are typically required for adjustment of status cases (Form I-485), and may also be required for requests for “V” nonimmigrant status (Form I-539).
+Medical examinations and vaccinations in the United States are typically required for anyone who applies for lawful permanent resident status (Form I-485).
 If you are required to undergo an immigration medical exam, see the following table to find an approved doctor near you:

 Medical Examination Fees

 USCIS does not regulate the fees charged by civil surgeons for the completion of a medical examination.
 Rates vary by physician.

 Print out and bring the most recent version of Form I-693, Report of Medical Examination and Vaccination Record to your medical exam appointment.
 Complete Part 1 of Form I-693 but do not sign until the civil surgeon instructs you to do so.
 The civil surgeon will use Form I-693 to document the results of your medical exam.